Retro Recordings XR — Heritage — Legends

 Studios Atlantic Studios NYC (1947–67) · Criteria Sound Studios Miami (1967–2002)

 Stuyvesant High School at 16, City College of New York; drafted at 18 → Columbia University physics laboratory → Manhattan Project.
 After WWII his field was beyond classified clearance, so he switched to audio.
-Atlantic Records late 40s; first hit Eileen Barton "If I Knew You Were Comin' I'd've Baked a Cake" (1950).
+Atlantic Records late 40s.
+Early freelance engineering credit: Eileen Barton "If I Knew You Were Comin' I'd've Baked a Cake" (National Records, 1950) — one of the first records he worked before his Atlantic tenure solidified.
 1958: convinced Jerry Wexler to buy the second Ampex 8-track ever (the first went to Les Paul).
 Moved to Miami 1967, Criteria Sound primary venue.
 Died of emphysema 2002.
 Posthumously inducted Rock and Roll Hall of Fame 2012.

 Technical signature